manlaig/manlaig.github.io/src/pages/10-26-2018-lvalues-rvalues-cpp/lvalues-rvalues.md

 ### What is rvalue?
 rvalue is the opposite of lvalue.
 They are expressions and temporary values that don't have location in the memory.

-If you recall taht everything that's defined and has a name is a lvalue, then anything that doesn't have a name is a rvalue.
+If you recall that everything that's defined and has a name is a lvalue, then anything that doesn't have a name is a rvalue.

 ### Conversion between rvalue and lvalue